Darmstadt-Arheilgen

 Arheilgen is a district in the north of the city of Darmstadt in Hesse, Germany, incorporated in 1937.

-Arheilgen borders the Darmstadt district of Wixhausen to the North, to the West is the city Weiterstadt, to the East is the Darmstadt district Kranichstein, to the South is the city center of Darmstadt.
+Arheilgen borders the Darmstadt district of Wixhausen to the North, to the West is the town of Weiterstadt, to the East is the Darmstadt district of Kranichstein and to the South is the city center of Darmstadt.

 History

 The actual settlement probably began in the second half of the first millennium, when a number of Frankish settlements arose in the Rhine-Main-Neckar area.
 The place name in its old spelling "Araheiligon" is mentioned for the first time in an undated interest register of Seligenstadt Abbey, which an unknown scribe probably added to a 9th-century gospel book of the monastery around the year 1000.

 The Thirty Years' War shook Arheilgen hard.
 As early as 1622, the troops of Count von Mansfeld robbed all the houses and the church.
 In January 1635, the village was almost completely burned down by French troops.
 Only a few houses remained.
 The surviving residents fled behind the supposedly safe walls of nearby Darmstadt, where many of them died of the plague.
 At the end of the war in 1648, only about 12 families were left to rebuild the community.

-The chemical element Darmstadtium (atomic number 110) is named after Darmstadt, having been synthetisized in the GSI Helmholtz Centre for Heavy Ion Research in Darmstadt-Arheilgen.